Bigel0w/fluent-plugin-spectrum/README.md

     $ sudo fluentd -c fluent.conf &

 Send a test

-    TBD
+	TBD: Still need to create an example

 ## To Do
-Add retry login.
+* Add retry login.
 On timeout/failure retry, how often, increasing delay? (how would that affect polling time, possible duplicates?)
-All flag to allow specifying spectrum attributes to get or get _ALL_ Add flag to allow start date/time if users want to backfill data from a specific date. then start loop.
+* All flag to allow specifying spectrum attributes to get or get _ALL_
+* Add flag to allow start date/time if users want to backfill data from a specific date. then start loop.
-Add flag to disable loop, if users only wanted to backfill from datetime to now or specific end time. change loop to allow multiple runs to stack on eachother to avoid missing data?
+* Add flag to disable loop, if users only wanted to backfill from datetime to now or specific end time.
+* Change loop to allow multiple runs to stack on eachother to avoid missing data?